Azure/maximo/README.md

 ## Step 8: Installing applications on top of Maximo

-Maximo Application Suite is the base platform that Maximo Applications will need to be installed on top of.
-Figuring out what technologies are required is a bit of a challenge.
-Follow the Flowchart below to determine what is needed.
+Maximo Application Suite is the base platform that one or more Maximo applications are installed on top of.
+Each application supports a variety of databases, but the requirements on the database are different per application.
+Generally speaking you can use SQL Server, Oracle or Db2.
+Azure SQL DB is currently not supported.
+As it stands right now, we you run DB2WH on OpenShift using Cloud Park for Data 3.5.
+You can back the DB2WH using Azure Files Premium.

+> 🚧 **WARNING** you can not use the same database between Health and Monitor, you'll need two separate databases.

+Follow the flowchart below to determine what technologies you'll need to set up to meet the requirements for each of the applications.

 ```mermaid
 graph TD